Mary Mother of GOD

 As we watch the spectacle of the world seeming to self-destruct before our eyes, we can’t help but be saddened and even frightened by so much evil run rampant.
 Iraq, Lebanon, Afghanistan, Somalia, North Korea—It is all a disaster of epic proportions displayed in living color on our television screens.
 These are not ordinary times and this is not business as usual.
 We are at a crossroads in human history and the time for Catholics and all Christians to act is now.
 All evil can ultimately be traced to its origin, which is moral evil.
 All of the political action, peace talks, international peacekeeping forces, etc. will avail nothing if the underlying sickness is not addressed.
 This is sin.
 One person at a time hearts and minds must be moved from evil to good, from lies to truth, from violence to peace.

 Islam, an Arabic word that has often been defined as “to make peace,” seems like a living contradiction today.
-Although it is supposed to be a religion of peace, Islam has been hijacked by Satan and now operates in the dark space of international terrorism.
+Islam is a religion of peace.
 As we celebrate the birthday of Our Lady, I am proposing that each one of us pray the Rosary for peace.
 Prayer is what must precede all other activity if that activity is to have any chance of success.
 Pray for peace, pray the Rosary every day without fail.
 There is a great love for Mary among Muslim people.
 It is not a coincidence that a little village named Fatima is where God chose to have His Mother appear in the twentieth century.
 Our Lady’s name appears no less than thirty times in the Koran.
 No other woman’s name is mentioned, not even that of Mohammed’s daughter, Fatima.
+In the Koran Our Lady is described as “Virgin, ever Virgin.”

 Archbishop Fulton Sheen prophetically spoke of the resurgence of Islam in our day.
 He said it would be through the Blessed Virgin Mary that Islam would be converted.
 We must pray for this to happen quickly if we are to avert a horrible time of suffering for this poor, sinful world.
 Turn to our Mother in this time of great peril.
 Pray the Rosary every day.
 Then, and only then will there be peace, when the hearts and minds of men are changed from the inside.